CLUSTERfoo/clusterfoo-dot-com/content/articles/sorting.markdown

 popular a post already is, the more likely people are to see it, and therefore upvote it, which gives it an unfair advantage.

-So <span class="mj">`log_10(2 + u)`</span>$$\log_{10} (2+u)$$ is a good start (we add 2
-so we don't take the log of 1, which would cause our function to always return 0).
 In our case, we're not only trying to measure how much people "like" a post, but rather how engaged they are with it.
 It makes sense that, while an upvote is a fine indicator of "engagedness", a user actually bothering to comment on a post is even more of an indicator.
-I'll count that as equivalent to two upvotes.
-And if a user bothers to not only comment on a post, but read the other comments and then comment on one of those?
-Well, clearly that user is very engaged.
+I'll count that as equivalent to two upvotes, and a user commenting on a comment will count as three upvotes (the 2 is so we don't take the log of 1 or 0):
-I'd say that's worth three upvotes:

 <span class="mj">`log_10(2 + u + 2c + 3cc)`</span>
 <script type="math/tex; mode=display">